STM32 GPIO Write Pin Digital Output LAB

 Then, open the project in the IDE you’re using.
 And head over to the main.c file.
 So we can start writing the application code and have a look at the initialization code generated by the STM32 CubeMX tool.

-The main.c file in the source code directory within our projects is as shown below.
+The auto-generated main.c file in the source code directory within our projects was as shown below.

 Both functions SystemClock_Config() and MX_GPIO_Init() are generated by CubeMX to configure the system clock as we’ve done in the GUI before and the GPIO pin which we’ve selected to be an output pin.
 The implementation of both functions is found in the file after the main function.